dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

 Default Object Access Permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Default Object Access Permissions, if defined, are used when new objects (resources and/or values) are created.
+Default Object Access Permissions are used when new objects (resources and/or values) are created.
 They represent object access permissions with which the new object will be initially outfitted.
 As with administrative permissions, these default object access permissions can be defined for any number of groups.
+Additionally, they can be also defined for resource classes and properties.

 The following default object access permissions can be attached to groups, resource classes and/or properties via instances of *knora-base:DefaultObjectAccessPermission* (described further bellow).
 The default object access